 Even with a great drywall installation and finishing, it is likely that you will need to give your new drywall a fast and gentle sanding.
 After standing, we found it easiest to use a shop vac to vacuum the drywall.

-Drywall Tip: Place your shop vac on a chair with rollers to help you easily vacuum higher to reach areas.
+Drywall Dust Clean up Tip: Place your shop vac on a chair with rollers to help you easily vacuum higher to reach areas.

 The key is to get all the drywall dust picked up so that you don't have flecks in your paint when you start painting.
 To do this, use a shop vac and make sure you are using bags meant for fine dust.
 We don't always use bags in our shop vac but they were definitely beneficial for containing all the drywall dust.